It’s a common misconception that you need to hire a lawyer for divorce.

 I am happy I chose to mediate because during the entire process, I was completely in control of the settlement outcome and remained amicable with my now ex-husband.

 We have been divorced almost 2 years and our family still interacts as a unit for holidays and birthdays.
-None of that could have been possible if we had chosen to battle our way through the legal system.
+None of that could have been possible if we had chosen to battle our way through the legal system with divorce lawyers.

 Regardless of whether you’re the initiator of the proceedings or a reluctant spouse, you have a choice in which path forward you take.

-And ultimately help you and your spouse come to mutually acceptable solutions for all of the required issues to peacefully end your marriage.
+And ultimately help you and your spouse come to mutually acceptable agreements on all of the required issues to peacefully end your marriage.

 My ex and I made the right choice by mediating our divorce.
 No lawyers, no fighting with strangers involved...
 We were able to negotiate and collectively make decisions with our children in mind.